BrianGilmanGSA/sam-web-design-standards/CONTRIBUTING.md

 #### Confirm Ruby

-To serve the site locally, we will need Ruby and Jekyll (installed by Ruby).
+To serve the site locally, we will need Ruby.
 Confirm Ruby is installed:

 ```$ gem -v```